 PACHUKA: There's a gentleman there his name is (deleted), he runs the equipment lab, I forget what his name is, but apparently he and another gentleman still have a copy of the game floatin' around.

 Mike Wallis: There are some, yeah, I think that I actually have a copy..
-I know Chris Coffin has some, you know, before he left.. he made dupes of his build, and stuff.
+I know Christina Coffin has some, you know, before she left.. she made dupes of her build, and stuff.
 So there are some copies floating out there.

 PACHUKA: How many builds where there before the project was canceled?